 Banana Scones with Peanut Butter Glaze

 Absolutely!
 If you want to substitute the peanut butter for almond butter or cashew butter, that is totally fine and would also be delicious!

-How should I store homemade scones?
+How do you store scones?

 Scones should be stored in a cool dry place.
 I leave mine out on the counter for a few days while we enjoy them.
 You don’t want to store cones in an airtight container as they will get soggy.

-banana scones with peanut butter glaze
+banana scones with peanut butter glaze on a baking sheet on a marble counter.

+Banana Scones with Peanut Butter Glaze